khimo/khimo.github.io/bli-guides/_help_drivers/2n-helios.md

 ---
-title: 2N HELIOS DRIVER
+title: 2N Helios
 layout: pagetoc
 ---

-BeoLink Gateway can interact with 2N Helios, being capable to control switchs and I/O interfaces, fires an event when doorbell button is pressed and when motion or noise sensors detect activity.
+BeoLiving Intelligence can interact with 2N Helios, being capable to control switchs and I/O interfaces, fires an event when doorbell button is pressed and when motion or noise sensors detect activity.
-In order to get video image on the BeoLink Gateway from the device, it's necessary to add the camera on Interfaces Tab and fill the respective fields.
+In order to get video image on the BeoLiving Intelligence from the device, it's necessary to add the camera on Interfaces Tab and fill the respective fields.

 Conecting to the system
 -----------------------

-BeoLink Gateway can connect and interact with 2N Helios through a rest API connection.
+BeoLiving Intelligence can connect and interact with 2N Helios through a rest API connection.
 The Connection Settings parameters are:

 * *Host Ip*: ```<IP address>```